ushakrishnan/EngageIQ/docs/SECURITY_REC.md

 ## 2. Key Findings & Issues

 ### Frontend
 - **No secrets in client:** All Cosmos DB and AI keys are now removed from frontend env/config.
-No `VITE_COSMOS_*` or similar secrets are present or used.
+No COSMOS_* or similar secrets are present or used in frontend sources or env files.
 - **No client-side DB setup:** All DB setup UI, readiness checks, and Cosmos SDK shims are removed.
 Frontend only calls backend APIs.
 - **.env.example present:** A safe, non-secret `.env.example` is provided and tracked in git.
 - **Pre-commit/CI checks:** A Node script and GitHub Actions workflow prevent accidental reintroduction of secrets or SDK usage in the frontend.